Boost your employability and impress recruiters in the IT sector by achieving industry-standard qualifications and certifications

 Alternatively, a range of cyber security certifications are available from (ISC)2, an international membership association for industry professionals.
 Another widely recognised qualification is CompTIA's Security+.

-Recognised globally, ITIL (IT Infrastructure Library) is the most popular best-practice method for IT service management.
-Certifications are available at foundation, practitioner, intermediate, expert and master levels.
-These can be studied in the UK through BCS (The Chartered Institute for IT).
+The most popular and globally-recognised best-practice certification in this area is ITIL (IT Infrastructure Library), which is owned by Axelos.
+ITIL certifications are available at foundation, practitioner, intermediate, expert and master levels.
+The exams can be taken in the UK through BCS (The Chartered Institute for IT).

-Products made by Microsoft are used by countless organisations around the globe, and official Microsoft certifications demonstrating expertise in one or more of these products are looked on favourably by employers.
-They are available in five broad areas covering various products:
+Products made by Microsoft are used by countless organisations around the globe, and official Microsoft certifications demonstrating expertise in one or more of these are looked on favourably by employers.

-Within each pathway there a number of levels of certification, from entry level Microsoft Technology Associate (MTA) through to higher qualifications such as Microsoft Certified Solutions Associate (MCSA) and Microsoft Certified Solutions Expert (MCSE).
+In each pathway there are different levels of certification, from the entry-level Microsoft Technology Associate (MTA) through to higher levels of qualification such as Microsoft Certified Solutions Associate (MCSA) and Microsoft Certified Solutions Expert (MCSE).